detailyang/welcome/archive/aleo/04_opcodes.md

 #### Description

 The position declaration, e.g. `position <name>`, which indicates a location `name` in the program to branch execution to.
+This opcode is only avaialable in an on-chain context (`async function`).
 Positions must be a lowercase alphanumeric string.

 ***